Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-Even with a shutdown potentially averted, businesses and their employees who rely on the federal government and its employees for their patronage should understand what a government shutdown is and how it might impact them.
+Businesses and their employees should understand more about what a government shutdown is and how it might impact them and then plan accordingly.

 It should be noted that employees of federal contractors are not guaranteed backpay under this 2019 law, but a company can decide if they want to provide backpay to these employees.